tiltonneena/Influenza-Analysis/README.md

       <em>A section from the project management plan highlighting<br>the projected schedule for completing this project.</em>
     </p>

-2. Once a plan was drafted, the analysis began with finding publicly available datasets and vetting them for data integrity.
-Beyond them being from credible governmental sources, other data integrity factors were taken into consideration, such as the relevancy of the data, any potential biases present, data limitations, timeliness, and any other issues related to the data collection process.
+2. Once the plan was drafted, analysis began with finding data sets that were publicly available and vetting them for data integrity.
+Beyond them being from credible government sources, other data integrity factors were taken into consideration, such as the relevancy of the data, potential biases, data limitations, timeliness, and any other issues related to the data collection process.

     <p align="center">
       <img width="300" height="80" src="Images/UScensuslogo.jpg"/>